pharmpy/pharmpy/docs/getting_started.rst

 ------------

 .. warning:: Pharmpy requires python 3.6 or later,
-    and is currently tested on python 3.6, 3.7 and 3.8 on Linux.
+    and is currently tested on python 3.6, 3.7, 3.8 and 3.9 on Linux, MacOS and Windows.

 Install the latest stable version from PyPI with::